AlenToma/EntityWorker.Core/Documentation/Dynamic.Linq.md

 ## Dynamic.Linq
-Execute Expression of type string. and convert it to sql
+Execute Expression of type string, and convert it to sql.

 For expression way have a look at [Dynamic.Ling](https://github.com/kahanu/System.Linq.Dynamic)
 ```csharp